kubernetes/website/content/en/docs/contribute/new-content/overview.md

 ## Contributing basics

-- Write Kubernetes documentation in markdown and build the Kubernetes site using [Hugo](https://gohugo.io/).
+- Write Kubernetes documentation in Markdown and build the Kubernetes site using [Hugo](https://gohugo.io/).
-- The source is in GitHub at [https://github.com/kubernetes/website](https://github.com/kubernetes/website).
-Most of the documentation source is stored in `/content/en/docs/`.
+- The source is in [GitHub](https://github.com/kubernetes/website).
+You can find Kubernetes documentation at `/content/en/docs/`.
 Some of the reference documentation is automatically generated from scripts in the `update-imported-docs/` directory.
 - [Page templates](/docs/contribute/style/page-templates/) control the presentation of documentation content in Hugo.
-- In addition to the standard Hugo shortcodes, we use a number of [Custom Hugo shortcodes](/docs/contribute/style/hugo-shortcodes/) in our documentation to control the presentation of content.
+- In addition to the standard Hugo shortcodes, we use a number of [custom Hugo shortcodes](/docs/contribute/style/hugo-shortcodes/) in our documentation to control the presentation of content.
 - Documentation source is available in multiple languages in `/content/`.
 Each language has its own folder with a two-letter code determined by the [ISO 639-1 standard](https://www.loc.gov/standards/iso639-2/php/code_list.php).
 For example, English documentation source is stored in `/content/en/docs/`.
   - For more information about contributing to documentation in multiple languages, see ["Localize content"](/docs/contribute/intermediate#localize-content) in the intermediate contributing guide.
   - If you're interested in starting a new localization, see ["Localization"](/docs/contribute/localization/).